delassus/HElib/utils/key-gen/README.md

 The optional `-o` flag defines the output file name, while the optional `-n` flag determines the number of plaintexts to generate.
 Running this command will create a file `small_data.json` with five plaintexts in the key-gen directory.
 2. Generate keys using `key-gen`
 ```
-./../build/bin/key-gen small_params.txt -o small
+./../build/bin/key-gen small_params.txt -s -o small
 ```
+The optional `-s` flag means that only the secret key polynomial will be written, resulting in a smaller file.
 The optional `-o` flag specifies the prefix of the generated keys: in this case, `small`.
 This will create three key files: `small.sk`, a secret key, `smallEnc.pk`, a public key for encryption, and `smallEval.pk`, a public key for homomorphic evaluation.

+All optional flags that can be passed to `create-context` can also be passed to `key-gen` -- to see a list, run the help method `-h`.
 3. Encrypt data
 ```
 ./../build/bin/encrypt smallEnc.pk small_data.json -o small.ctxt